jeffreycao1998/python/README.md

-# web-srcapers
+# python

-scrapers and nothing more!
+python and nothing more!